smapiot/piral/docs/testimonials.md

 *Willian Alves*

-> Comparing all available options Piral is definitely the ultimate microfrontend framework.
+> Comparing all available options Piral is definitely the ultimate micro frontend framework.

 *Andreas Rossmann*

 > We are liking this.
-If we decide to go on microfrontend, for sure we gonna use Piral.
+If we decide to go on micro frontend, for sure we gonna use Piral.

 *Palash Kapoor*

-> Smooth developer experience, best microfrontend framework on the market.
+> Smooth developer experience, best micro frontend framework on the market.

 *Boris Maric*